-Located in the hills of central Italy, Assisi is the hometown of St. Francis.
-It's where he was born, lived, and worked — and where he died.
+Located in the hills of central Italy, is Assisi, the hometown of St. Francis.
+It's where he was born, lived, worked, and died.
 Today tourists flock to this town, which sits atop a hill just outside of Tuscany in neighboring Umbria, to visit the basilica that's dedicated to him and to celebrate his teachings: chastity, obedience, harmony, and a beautiful promise of your reward in heaven.

 Francis taught by example, living without worldly goods and aiming to love all creation.
 He and his "brothers" (fratelli, or friars) slept in fields, begged for food, and exuded the joy of nonmaterialism.
-Known as the "Jugglers of God," Franciscan friars modeled themselves after French troubadours (jongleurs, or jugglers) who roved the countryside singing and telling stories.
+Known as the "Jugglers of God," as peasants have called Franciscan friars for eight centuries, they modeled themselves after French troubadours (jongleurs, or jugglers) who roved the countryside singing and telling stories and jokes.

 Perched on a ridge at the bottom of the old town, the grand Basilica of St. Francis is one of the spiritual and artistic highlights of Western civilization.
 Built between 1228 and 1253, the church has three parts: the upper basilica, the lower basilica, and the saint's tomb.
 In the lower basilica, a fresco of the Crucifixion by Giotto, a follower of St. Francis himself, was considered radical at the time for its unprecedented realism and its depiction of holy people expressing emotion.
 Below the lower basilica is the tomb, with a humble elegance and beauty befitting the saint's message.